Skip to main content

 Geospatial Data

 The study used geospatial data as predictor variables for upscaling fluxes.
 Predictors used to model CO2 fluxes included MODIS-based land surface temperature, NDVI, and fractional vegetation cover, land cover, as well as permafrost occurrence, soil and topographic variables, TerraClimate-based solar radiation and vapor pressure deficit, ERA5 Land-based soil moisture, soil temperature and snow cover, and atmospheric CO2 concentration.
-Fire data came from the 500-m resolution Global Fire Emissions Database (GFED) product family (van Wees et al., 2022), which used MODIS-based products for burned area detection.
+The 500-m resolution fire data came from the Global Fire Emissions Database (GFED) product family (van Wees et al., 2022), which used MODIS-based products for burned area detection.

 Machine Learning Modeling